gregrickaby/nextjs-starter/README.md

 For every new Next.js project, I would literally copy & paste the same configurations, pages, and components from previous projects into a new one.

 After some research, I discovered that `create-next-app` [works with Github repositories](https://www.npmjs.com/package/create-next-app#options)!
-I had a 💡 moment, and decided to create **a slightly opinionated, yet still bare-bones Next.js starter** that I could use when starting a new project.
+I had a 💡 moment, and decided to create **a slightly opinionated, yet still bare-bones Next.js starter** that I could use when starting new projects.

 👉 https://the-best-damn-nextjs-starter.vercel.app/